What are the dates of the STARS program?

 When will I be notified if I am accepted?

-All applicants (accepted and not accepted) will receive an e-mail sent to the address on their application form before April 16.
+All applicants (accepted or not) will receive an e-mail sent to the address on their application before April 16.

 How many students do you accept?